MicrosoftDocs/VBA-Docs/api/Access.Application.CreateControl.md

 ## Remarks

-You can use the Create **Control** and **CreateReportControl** methods in a custom wizard to create controls on a form or report.
+You can use the **CreateControl** and **CreateReportControl** methods in a custom wizard to create controls on a form or report.
 Both methods return a **[Control](Access.Control.md)** object.

 You can use the **CreateControl** and **CreateReportControl** methods only in form Design view or report Design view, respectively.

-You use the  _parent_ argument to identify the relationship between a main control and a subordinate control.
+You use the _Parent_ argument to identify the relationship between a main control and a subordinate control.
 For example, if a text box has an attached label, the text box is the main (or parent) control and the label is the subordinate (or child) control.
-When you create the label control, set its _parent_ argument to a string identifying the name of the parent control.
-When you create the text box, set its _parent_ argument to a zero-length string.
+When you create the label control, set its _Parent_ argument to a string identifying the name of the parent control.
+When you create the text box, set its _Parent_ argument to a zero-length string.

-You also set the  _parent_ argument when you create check boxes, option buttons, or toggle buttons.
+You also set the _Parent_ argument when you create check boxes, option buttons, or toggle buttons.
 An option group is the parent control of any check boxes, option buttons, or toggle buttons that it contains.
 The only controls that can have a parent control are a label, check box, option button, or toggle button.
 All of these controls can also be created independently, without a parent control.

-Set the  _columnname_ argument according to the type of control you are creating and whether or not it will be bound to a field in a table.
+Set the _ColumnName_ argument according to the type of control that you are creating and whether or not it will be bound to a field in a table.
 The controls that may be bound to a field include the text box, list box, combo box, option group, and bound object frame.
 Additionally, the toggle button, option button, and check box controls may be bound to a field if they are not contained in an option group.

-If you specify the name of a field for the  _columnname_ argument, you create a control that is bound to that field.
+If you specify the name of a field for the _ColumnName_ argument, you create a control that is bound to that field.
 All of the control's properties are then automatically set to the settings of any corresponding field properties.
 For example, the value of the control's **ValidationRule** property will be the same as the value of that property for the field.

+> [!NOTE]
- **Note**  If your wizard creates controls on a new or existing form or report, it must first open the form or report in Design view.
+> If your wizard creates controls on a new or existing form or report, it must first open the form or report in Design view.

-To remove a control from a form or report, use the **[DeleteControl](Access.Application.DeleteControl.md)** and **[DeleteReportControl](Access.Application.DeleteReportControl.md)** statements.
+To remove a control from a form or report, use the **[DeleteControl](Access.Application.DeleteControl.md)** and **[DeleteReportControl](Access.Application.DeleteReportControl.md)** methods.

 ## Example